umar-qureshi2/architecture-center/docs/cloud-adoption-guide/adoption-strategies/opportunistic.md

     - billing and chargeback
         - okay with using tagging and/or naming conventions for managing resource spend?
     - architectures
-        - cloud environment is made up of multiple subscription-based self contained projects
+        - cloud environment is made up of single subscription-based self contained projects
             - segmented by subnet, VNet, resource group, subscription?
         - can use whatever architecture is best for the PoC, or, can be used for learning
         - does each dev org own their own cloud environment segment (subnet, VNet, etc)